 Established in 2016 by Dr. Frederick Hendricks in honor of his lifelong passion for conservation and the study of Indiana ecosystems to support undergraduate students in their scientific research.
 Hendricks Fellows must apply for the research support and preference is given to students whose proposed research is in the area of conservation or Indiana ecosystems.
 The Fund is administered by the Engaged Learning Center, located in Jordan Hall 105.
-The 2018-19 application is now closed.
-Information about the 2019-20 application will appear in August 2019.
+The 2019 application is now available.
+Applications received by Friday, 11/22 at 4:30 pm will receive full consideration.